DataDog/hiring-engineers/walkthrough.md

 systemctl restart datadog-agent
 ```

 Tags are a powerful way to track and create collections of hosts and services.
+The Datadog agent also collects all the metadata tags from your instance and imports those as well.

 It may take up to ten minutes for the tags to update in the UI.
-You can proceed with the next steps while the agent runs in the background.
+You can proceed with the tutorial while that happens in the background.

 Click on the **Next** button to continue.